 Enable javascript in your browser for better experience.
 Need to know to enable it?
 Go here.

-Getting traction with Data Mesh
+Getting traction with Data mesh

-It’s been almost five years since Zhamak Dehghani announced the concept of Data Mesh in her article How to Move Beyond a Monolithic Data Lake to a Distributed Data Mesh.
+It’s been almost five years since Zhamak Dehghani announced the concept of Data mesh in her article How to Move Beyond a Monolithic Data Lake to a Distributed Data mesh.
 This article resonated with many people due to its clear articulation of pain points felt by modern organizations trying to get value from the data they hold.

-Since then, the Data Mesh community has been working on techniques and approaches to fulfill the vision that Zhamak laid out.
+Since then, the Data mesh community has been working on techniques and approaches to fulfill the vision that Zhamak laid out.
 Vendors have also begun to incorporate support for Data Products into their tooling.
 The need to refresh how we manage data has only grown more urgent in the meantime.

 Thoughtworks Data Engineer Arne Lapõnin and Technology Director Chris Ford recently published a Foundations of Data Mesh video course with O’Reilly media.
 In it they cover the core principles of Data Mesh, along with advice on how to get started, how to build momentum, and how to take into account human factors.
-This course was created from their experience helping Thoughtworks clients get started on their Data Mesh journeys.
+This course was created from their experience helping Thoughtworks clients get started on their Data mesh journeys.

 Chris explains: